Identify Norway Stamps

 Regional variations, overprints, and special editions have created a complex but fascinating collecting field.
 The postal administration of Norway has consistently maintained high production standards, resulting in stamps that are both functionally excellent and artistically appealing to collectors worldwide.

-Most Valuable Norway Stamps
+What Are the Most Valuable Norway Stamps?

 1855 4 Skilling Blue